bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 should return the "risk free" rate (within the short period of time the balance is maintained).
 The risk free rate is an asset that is virtually guaranteed to receive that given rate (think: a savings account, or more commonly a treasury bond).
-With these few conditions and some additional idealized assumptions (e.g. stock prices follow the model we developed, no transaction costs, no dividends, perfect "shorting" etc.), we can formulate the BSM differential equation.
+With these few conditions and some additional idealized assumptions (e.g., stock prices follow the model we developed, no transaction costs, no dividends, perfect "shorting" etc.), we can formulate the BSM differential equation.